 Figure 4: Kadaster quality dashboard for producers: selection of the Numbers page.
-Number of changed objects per object type (a) and compared to the total amount of objects (b), crowdsourcing numbers (c) and response time for crowdsourcing (d).
+Number of changed objects per object type (a) and compared to the total amount of objects (b), amount of crowdsourced feedback (c) and response time for processing the feedback (d).

-The dashboards are updated monthly, this period has been determined in consultation with data producers.
+The data in the dashboards are updated monthly.
+This period has been determined in consultation with data producers.
 This means the figures in the dashboards are always quite up-to-date, while it does give producers a chance to address issues.
 The progress of the results in the dashboard can be seen on the page 'History' as shown in figure 5.
 On this page a data producer can choose a specific quality indicator and a time period.
 A graph is then shown with the scores over time for the specific producer and for the national average.